ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Discussion

 \textbf{Q1: Partitioning.} Study~\#1's survey responses indicated that \name{}'s solution was as high as \baseline's manual grouping, even though \name\ did not allow chart switches across story pieces (which was disabled for the study to reduce confounds).
 The experts' feedback in Study~\#2 indicated this constraint was a good idea: participants' manual grouping of story pieces often went against some fundamental visualization and storytelling principles, such as maintaining continuity across plots in a story piece. \name, with its distance-based approach to partitioning, avoids this pitfall, and allows for creation of additional metrics for a more consistent and coherent output.

 \textbf{Q2: Layout.} Using \name, participants from Study~\#1 were able to achieve an equivalent level of satisfaction with arranging charts in a significantly shorter amount of time.
 They felt the layout freedom provided by \baseline\ was an advantage: ``\textit{I can do what I want to layout and organize the story}'' (\p{2}).
-However, we observed that---with this freedom---all participants violated design principles for comic strips, such as arranging comics in non-space-filling layouts (with significant white space) and positioning adjacent cells in uneven alignments. \autoref{fig:example_study_charts} compares the data comic by \p{12} using \name\ with the one by \p{5} using \baseline. \p{12}'s layout is close to the initial automated output, while \p{5}'s has haphazardly-arranged charts.
-This difference was also noticed in Study~\#2. \name\ was mostly preferred because of the story ordering (simple to complex), ease of comparison between charts, compact layout, and transitions between story pieces; however, \baseline\ was also preferred because it followed a more conventional ``document-like'' layout.
+However, we observed that---with this freedom---all participants violated design principles for comic strips, such as arranging comics in non-space-filling layouts (with significant white space) and positioning adjacent cells in uneven alignments, \rv{even though half of them were exposed to \name{} first in the study. \autoref{fig:example_study_charts} compares the data comics by participants using \name\ with the ones using \baseline.
+The layouts in \autoref{fig:example_study_charts}-b, e is close to the initial automated output (\autoref{fig:example_study_charts}-a, d), while \autoref{fig:example_study_charts}-c, f show haphazardly-arranged charts created using \baseline.} This difference was also noticed in Study~\#2. \name\ was mostly preferred because of the story ordering (simple to complex), ease of comparison between charts, compact layout, and transitions between story pieces; however, \baseline\ was also preferred because it followed a more conventional ``document-like'' layout.

 \textbf{Q3: Captioning.} The initial caption generation technique in Study~\#1 and~\#2 was based on Srinivasan \etal's work~\cite{srinivasan2019augmenting}, with the data facts ranked based on the relationships between charts within a story piece.
 In both studies, our ranking technique did not fare differently from the original method~\cite{srinivasan2019augmenting} that is used in \baseline.
 However, participants found it difficult to read captions in the form of separate bulleted items, though they acknowledged that the data facts provided a good starting point for captioning.
 Our language stitching approach (\autoref{sec:generating_integrating_explanations}) was better received in our follow-up studies, who stated that the captions were closer to what they would use.
 Moving forward, we plan to explore natural-language generation approaches that can synthesize higher-level captions based on data facts prioritized by the user.
 This could help address the issues of low-level and high-level storytelling uncovered in the study.